peterschueler/NukeOff-/README.md

 # NukeOut!
-- Was SUpposed To Be My Entry For Game Off Jam.
+- Was Supposed To Be My Entry For Game Off Jam.

 - Is Now Just A Game I‘m Making.